puente-dr/map/README.md

 # map
-This project is an interactive map of all our problems
+This project is an interactive map of all issues catalogued in our app

 ## Build
 **Install virtual environment library**